 The project has two principal investigators:

-During the term of the project, these faculty researchers will be supported by graduate and undergraduate research assistants at both KGI and DU.
+During the term of the project, these faculty researchers were supported by graduate and undergraduate research assistants at both KGI and DU.

 Questions regarding the project may be directed to either PI.

 Our publications thus far are:

 We also have presented our research at numerous conferences, including Academy of Management, DRUID, Open and User Innovation Conference, Strategic Management Society and World Open Innovation Conference.
 We continue to work on developing additional journal papers from these presentations.

 In June 2015, the project was determined to be categorically

 exempt from IRB coverage by the Institutional Review